 What you need to know

-The Sardine Run is an energetic, adrenaline-pumping experience, but with the excitement comes the need for careful consideration of the skills required.
+Sardine run diving is an energetic, adrenaline-pumping experience.
+But with the excitement comes the need for careful consideration of the conditions and skills required.

 Some operators in the area will access the dive site using inflatable boats.
-These launches start from the beach, deliver a wild ride through the surf and usually require backward roll entries and negative entry techniques.
+These launches start from the beach, deliver a wild ride through the surf, and usually require backward roll entries and negative entry techniques.
 If you’re not comfortable with boat dives, the PADI Boat Diver course can help and the PADI Peak Performance Buoyancy course can assist you float perfectly at a specified depth in the water column with no visible bottom.

-Because of the fast-paced action and techniques required, these trips are best suited for experienced divers.
+Because of the fast-paced action and techniques required for sardine run diving, these trips best suit experienced divers.
 Many operators ask for a minimum certification of PADI Advanced Open Water Diver with 50+ logged scuba dives, while some also run specialist trips for snorkelers or freedivers.
-Make sure you check with your preferred PADI Dive Center or Resort before travelling.
+Make sure you check with your preferred PADI Dive Center or Resort before traveling.

-The Sardine Run isn’t guaranteed to happen every year, and sometimes rain can cancel a planned dive day.
-Luckily, there are plenty of topside activities in the area to keep you occupied such as African safari tours and coastal walks.
+Don’t worry, though.
+Even without the sardine run, heading to South Africa is anything but disappointing!
+There are plenty of topside activities in the area to keep you occupied, such as African Big Five safari tours and coastal walks.

-But when you’re lucky enough to witness the bait balls, sharks and whales during the Sardine Run, it could well be the most memorable dive of your life.
+If you’re lucky enough to witness the bait balls, sharks, and whales during the sardine run, it could well be the most memorable dive of your life.
 Ready for Adventure Unfiltered?
 Visit PADI Travel and book your next trip to South Africa!